SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 To sync properties, select the desired reference device from the dropdown list.
 Check the properties that you wish to sync and click **Sync selected properties**.

+{{< c8y-admon-info >}}
-> **Info:** The numbers in the green circles represent the number of properties in the instance which have the same value in both devices.
+The numbers in the green circles represent the number of properties in the instance which have the same value in both devices.
 Respectively, the numbers in the red circles represent the number of properties which have different values compared to the values of the referenced device.
 If an instance is expanded, you can select only specific properties which can be synced.
+{{< /c8y-admon-info >}}

 ![Sync properties](/images/device-protocols/lwm2m/lwm2m-devices-sync.png)